Alienware and Cherry MX create a true mechanical keyboard on a gaming laptop

 The original MX switch is about 18.5 millimeters high, while the low-profile is 11.9 millimeters.
 But the MX Ultra Low Profile switch is just 3.5 millimeters tall.
 That’s not a lot of distance for the stainless-steel switch to travel when someone presses it down.
 But the mechanical switch has a full 1.8 millimeters of travel in a self-cleaning mechanism that is tested for 15 million keystrokes per key.
 When you press the key, the spring-loaded assembly stretches out and the gull-wing flattens out.

-Cherry MX said the challenge is getting the quality good for a mechanical keyboard that types and feels like a real switch.
+Michael Schmid, head of technology partnering and partner marketing at Cherry MX, said in an interview the challenge is getting the quality good for a mechanical keyboard that types and feels like a real switch.

 “There’s nothing worse when you’re in a game, and then your equipment is not functioning properly,” Goyanes said.
 “You want that tactile feel and the response.”